statecs/statecs/README.md

 Design Technologist
 -------------------

-Burning passion for creating solutions that make a difference.
-I am enthusiastic and highly motivated with a genuine interest in user experience and accessibility, and a creative problem solver who tries to come up with new ideas and solutions.
+🔥 With a burning passion for creating solutions that make a difference, I am enthusiastic and highly motivated, deeply interested in user experience and accessibility.
+I'm a creative problem solver, always seeking new ideas and innovative solutions.

 Accessibility, UX, Figma, JavaScript